simon-ritchie/apysc/docs_src/source/assert_equal_and_not_equal.md

 The `assert_equal` and `assert_not_equal` interfaces requires the `left` and `right` arguments.
 The `msg` argument is optional.

-If an `left` value and `right` values are not the same, the `assert_equal` assertion will fail and display an error message on the browser console:
+If the `left` value and `right` values are not the same, the `assert_equal` assertion fails and display an error message on the browser console:

 ```py
 # runnable